Visual Studio IDE overview

 You can view and manage your Azure-based cloud resources within Visual Studio using Cloud Explorer.
 Cloud Explorer shows the Azure resources in all the accounts managed under the Azure subscription you are logged into.
 You can get Cloud Explorer by selecting the Azure development workload in the Visual Studio installer.

-Server Explorer helps you browse and manage SQL Server instances and assets on Azure, Salesforce.com, Office 365, and websites.
+Server Explorer helps you browse and manage SQL Server instances and assets locally, remotely, and on Azure, Salesforce.com, Office 365, and websites.
 To open Server Explorer, on the main menu, choose View, Server Explorer.
 See Add new connections for more information on using Server Explorer.

 SQL Server Data Tools (SSDT) is a powerful development environment for SQL Server, Azure SQL Database and Azure SQL Data Warehouse.
 It enables you to build, debug, maintain, and refactor databases.
 You can work with a database project, or directly with a connected database instance on- or off-premises.